For emergencies please call 911.

 - Youth Help Line: 360-586-2777

 2-1-1 is an easy-to-remember phone number for people to call for health and human service information and referrals and other assistance to meet their needs.
-You can access it by phone or online at the address above.
+You can access it by dialing 211 from your phone, or online at the address below.

-- Classes and support groups – To find out more, see our education offerings for list of available programs and support groups, or visit our Family Support Group page.
+- Classes and support groups – To find out more, see our education offerings for list of available programs and support groups, or visit our Family Support Group and Peer Support Group pages.